Best Ways to Modify Restaurant Meals for Diabetes to Maintain Balanced Blood Sugar Levels

 Key Takeaways

-• Balance your plate with veggies, protein, and carbs when eating out.
+• Balance your plate with non-starchy vegetables, lean protein, and controlled carbohydrates.

 Understanding Restaurant Nutrition and Diabetes